Current Planetarium Shows

 Knowing what we know about the fate of Franklin and his crew, it would be easy to label this part of the world a barren, impassable wasteland.
 However, the truth is that 1,200 people call King William Island their home, and the manner in which they live their lives amidst an unforgiving climate is fascinating, and merits exploration.

 Our show will examine a time of year when the Sun never rises (“Polar Night”), while exploring the constellations as seen by Inuit Native Americans and the captivating stories associated with those shapes (“Arctic Light”).
 Admission $4, $3/members, and 3 and under are free.

 Stars: The Original Global Positioning System

 To you, they’re pretty.
 To sailors, they were the difference between life and death.
-And in the Treworgy Planetarium at Mystic Seaport, you can get a lesson in celestial navigation using the stars, planets, and heavenly bodies of the season.
-The Treworgy Planetarium itself was designed specially for Mystic Seaport by Armand Spitz in 1960.
+And in the Treworgy Planetarium at Mystic Seaport Museum, you can get a lesson in celestial navigation using the stars, planets, and heavenly bodies of the season.
+The Treworgy Planetarium itself was designed specially for Mystic Seaport Museum by Armand Spitz in 1960.